rdlalmeida/flow_quest_submissions/Chapter3.0/QAnswers3.2.md

           // Extract the key to use from the pet's name let key = pet.name

-          // Store any existing old pet referrenced with the key to a new constant and store the provided Pet in that position instead let anyExistingPet <- self.petDict[key] <- pet
+          // Store any existing old pet referenced with the key to a new constant and store the provided Pet in that position instead let anyExistingPet <- self.petDict[key] <- pet
           // Destroy any old pet retrieved
           destroy anyExistingPet